ameisner/decam_reduce/README.md

 # reduce DECam data using the LSST science pipeline

+This pipeline is being developed with Python version Python 3.7.2.

 # environment configuration

 Add the `decam_reduce/py` directory to your PYTHONPATH.
 Then you should be able to do stuff like the following: